-Ph+ ALL

-Ph+ ALL represents the most frequent aberration in adult ALL: its incidence increases progressively with age (more than 50% in 6th decade of life), whereas it is extremely rare in pediatric cohorts (less than 5% in children younger than 10 years) (8).
-Historically, Ph+ ALL was considered the ALL subgroup with the worse outcome, since the rate of complete hematologic remissions (CHR) with chemotherapy regimens was lower than that observed in other subsets and the 5-year event-free survival (EFS) was below $20\%^{(7)}$.
-The management and outcome of Ph+ ALL have dramatically changed since the introduction of TKIs, which induce higher remission rates and enable much better survival rates, also in elderly patients(9-16).

-Currently, the inclusion of a TKI in the induction phase represents the gold standard management of Ph+ ALL patients, because it leads to much higher CHR rates and improved long-term outcome; it is now generally accepted that the use of a TKI has also the relevant advantage of increasing the likelihood of carrying out an allo-SCT in a greater number of patients compared to historical controls.

-The use of imatinib as TKI, together with or following induction treatment, has led to a significant improvement in the management of Ph+ALL patients, since remission rates outreached 90% in the majority of studies and improvements in disease-free survival (DFS) and overall survival (OS) rates were also recorded.
-A similar experience has been obtained also with the second generation inhibitor dasatinib, a more potent oral inhibitor of the BCR/ABL1, c-KIT and SRC kinase families, while few data are available with nilotinib.
-In spite of the clinical success achieved with these integrated approaches, it must be underlined that toxic deaths have been constantly recorded during induction in approximately 5% of cases.

-The GIMEMA group(17-20) has, over the years, adopted an induction strategy based on the administration of a TKI, either imatinib or dasatinib or imatinib in rotation with nilotinib, plus steroids alone in induction, together with intrathecal central nervous system (CNS) prophylaxis without systemic chemotherapy.
+Ph+ ALL Ph+ ALL is the most frequent aberration in adult ALL: its incidence increases progressively with age (more than 50% from the 6th decade of life), while it is extremely rare in children (less than 5% in patients younger than 10 years)(9).
+Historically, Ph+ ALL was the ALL subgroup with the worse outcome, since the rate of complete hematologic remissions (CHR) with chemotherapy regimens was lower than that observed in other subsets and the 5-year event-free survival (EFS) was below $20\%^{(8)}$ .
+The management and outcome of Ph+ ALL have dramatically changed since the introduction of TKIs.
+The inclusion of a TKI in induction represents today the gold standard treatment of Ph+ ALL patients, because it leads to much higher CHR rates and improved long-term outcome, also in elderly patients(10-17).
+The use of imatinib as TKI, together with or following conventional induction treatment, is associated with remission rates >90% and improvements in disease-free survival (DFS) and overall survival (OS).
+Similar results have been obtained with the 2nd generation TKI dasatinib, a more potent oral inhibitor of the BCR/ABL1, c-KIT and SRC kinase families, although the use of dasatinib might lead to a greater and more rapid acquisition of resistant mutations (personal observation).
+Limited data are instead available with nilotinib.
+In spite of the clinical success achieved with these integrated approaches, it must be underlined that toxic deaths have been recorded during induction in about 5% of cases treated with a TKI associated with conventional chemotherapy.
+The GIMEMA cooperative group(18-21) has, over the years, adopted an induction strategy based on the administration of a TKI -either imatinib or dasatinib or imatinib in rotation with nilotinib, or, more recently, ponatinib- plus steroids in induction, together with intrathecal central nervous system (CNS) prophylaxis, but without systemic chemotherapy.
 These regimens, utilized in adult and elderly populations (roughly 200 cases have been treated so far), have led to CHR rates in 96-100% of patients without toxic deaths in induction, thus indicating that this strategy is effective, feasible and safe (also in the elderly), and partly doable at home.
+As a proof of principle, the use of imatinib (plus steroids) upfront, without the addition of systemic chemotherapy in induction, followed by chemotherapy (and transplant, when applicable) (GIMEMA LAL0904 third amendement) has allowed to obtain the best long-term OS and DFS rates -48.8% and 45.8% at 60 months- so far reported(21).
-Along a similar line of thought, the PETHEMA(21) and GRAAL(22) groups have both showed that a de-intensified treatment in induction is capable of inducing the same or better long-term outcomes as intensive treatments.

-Remarkable results have been recently reported in an abstract form by the MDACC group(23) with a combination based on the pan-TKI ponatinib and the HyperCVAD regimen.
-The short-term results appear very promising: in fact, a CHR was achieved in all cases and a major molecular response in 75% of patients.
-With a median follow-up of 18 months, 31 patients are alive and 6 have died in CHR, 3 due to cardiac-related toxicities.
-The 1-year progression-free survival and OS rates are 96% and 86%.
+Along the same line of thought, the PETHEMA(22) and GRAAL(23) groups have both shown that a de-intensified chemotherapy treatment in induction is capable of inducing the same or better long-term outcomes as intensive treatments with less toxicity.
+Impressive results have been recently reported with a combination based on the pan-TKI ponatinib and the Hyper-CVAD regimen(24).
+A CHR was achieved in all cases, a major molecular response in 75% of patients, with a 2-year event-free survival of 81%; however, it must be underlined that 6/31 patients enrolled have died in CHR, 3 due to cardiac-related toxicities.
+It remains to be established if ponatinib alone (plus steroids and CNS prophylaxis) in induction, without systematic chemotherapy (or with mild chemotherapy) might provide similar results, sparing toxicity.